AshwiniKV/TEHReview---MRC-CTU/README.md

 ### Interest:

-- Testing for the presence of differential effects
+- Test for the presence of differential effects
-- Identifying subgroups that represent distinct responses to treatment
+- Identify subgroups that represent varied responses to treatment
-- Estimating the effects for the determined patient subpopulations
+- Estimate the effects for the determined patient subpopulations
 - Characterise such subpopulations (Variable Selection)

 ### Task: Comprehensive Simulation Study